Does Dry Brushing Reduce Cellulite, Or What Does It Even Do?

 Does dry brushing stimulate the lymphatic system?

-Dr. Ilyas is skeptical, however, about whether dry brushing is really necessary.
-“Perhaps by massaging out the excess fluid in our skin dry brushing could potentially encourage the movement of fluid from our soft tissue into the lymphatic system,” she told us, adding that any type of massage or manipulation of skin will stimulate the lymphatic system in the skin, but you don’t necessarily need a dry brush to do this.
+However, Dr. Ilyas is skeptical about whether dry brushing is necessary at all.
+“Perhaps by massaging out the excess fluid in our skin, dry brushing could potentially encourage the movement of fluid from our soft tissue into the lymphatic system,” she says.
+However, she adds that any type of massage or manipulation of skin will stimulate the lymphatic system in the skin—you don’t necessarily need a dry brush to do this.

-If you do choose to use one, remember to brush towards the heart.
-“Blood needs to return to the heart to re-oxygenate and the lymph returns to a spot right above the heart, to clean and get nutrients,” Vargas told us.
+If you do choose to use one, remember to brush toward the heart in an upward motion.
+“Blood needs to return to the heart to re-oxygenate and the lymph returns to a spot right above the heart to clean and get nutrients,” Vargas tells HelloGiggles.

 The verdict: Yes, dry brushing stimulates the lymphatic system.
 But is it necessary?
-No, not really.
+Not entirely.

 Does dry brushing exfoliate the skin?

-The verdict: Yes, dry brushing exfoliates.
-But maybe don’t do it every day.
+The verdict: Yes, dry brushing exfoliates, but you don’t need to do it every day.

 So, should you dry brush?